 However, the hymen is something that usually gradually wears away -- rather than "breaking" -- over time, and not just through intercourse.
 Even plain old menses and vaginal fluids take part in that process.
-By the time most women will choose to have intercourse, it's already only partial, or at least has micro-openings.
-If it did/does not, then you wouldn't get any menstrual flow, or be able to insert anything at all into the vagina. because that erosion is gradual, often a single act of intercourse will not completely wear the hymen away: depending on the woman, she may even be able to have intercourse for years with a partial hymen.
+By the time most people with vaginas will choose to have intercourse, it's already only partial, or at least has small openings.
+If it did/does not, then you wouldn't get any menstrual flow, or be able to insert anything at all into the vagina.
+Because that erosion is gradual, a single act of intercourse will not completely wear the hymen away: depending on the person, they may even be able to have intercourse for years with a partial hymen.

-Bleeding will also not always occur with either hymenal erosion or with first intercourse.
-Plenty of women don't experience any bleeding at all, likely because the hymen is very thin and flexible, and if a woman is well-lubricated and very aroused -- or if her hymen is already mostly worn away in the first place -- there's no cause for bleeding.
-As well, some women who have already had intercourse may experience bleeding with later acts for any number of reasons, and a woman may also have bleeding during first intercourse for reasons that have nothing to do with the hymen.
-So, a woman bleeding with intercouse is not proof of virginity or of a woman not having had intercourse before.
+Bleeding will also not always occur with either stretching the hymen or with first intercourse.
+Plenty of peoplw with vaginas don't experience any bleeding at all, likely because the hymen is very thin and flexible, and if a person is well-lubricated and very aroused -- or if their hymen is already mostly worn away in the first place -- there's no cause for bleeding.
+As well, some people with vaginas who have already had intercourse may experience bleeding with later acts for any number of reasons, and a personmay also have bleeding during first intercourse for reasons that have nothing to do with the hymen.
+So, a person with a vagina bleeding with intercouse is not proof of virginity or of a person not having had intercourse before.

 In other words, basically, not only aren't those facts right, most aren't facts at all, but mythology.